Biruni60/Hunger_Hero-Client/README.md

 live link:https://final-donate.web.app/

+This is a platform where people can donate there extra food for those who is in need.Anyone can request the food which is donated by other user

 features:

-1.can see avaiable food.
+- can see avaiable food.

-2.user can donate food.
+- user can donate food.

-3 user can request for food.
+- user can request for food.

-4.user can search food from available food
+- user can search food from available food

-5.user can sort data from available food
+- user can sort data from available food